 To keep your PC as secure as possible, and ensure you get the new features as soon as they're ready for your device, you'll want to enable automatic updates.
 This is a relatively easy process - we'll show you how.

 Why you should update Windows

-This can include updating driver software so that displays, peripherals, and printers all work the way they were intended, or adding new features to existing software such as OneNote, the Edge browser, or the operating system itself.
+To keep things running smoothly, Microsoft releases updates on a regular basis.
+This can include updating driver software so that displays, peripherals, and printers all work the way they were intended, or adding new features to existing software and the operating system itself.

 Finally, there's the issue of security.
 Malware and viruses are becoming increasingly capable and difficult to detect, so it's vital that Windows 10's security evolves alongside them.
 Of course, it's still important that you have effective antivirus software installed.

 Recent updates to Windows 10 have been accused of causing bugs or other issues, but for most people regularly updating their PC will be beneficial.
 What’s more, there’s a good chance these updates are already being downloaded automatically.

 How to use Automatic Updates in Windows 10